 You might be able to save some money by doing parts of the finish out yourself or through trusted subs.

 But you’ll probably be happier with a wooden build when it’s all done if you just pay the extra 20% over cost and enjoy the sheer magnificence that some of these designs evoke.

 But getting back to the metal vs wood barndominium debate…

-Each one can boast energy saving advantages, with the edge probably going to the metal barndos.
-Most are sprayed during the building process with a large amount of closed or open cell insulation, which incorporates state of the art technology to keep the heat or cool inside your barndo where it belongs, depending on the weather.
+Each one can boast energy-saving advantages, with the edge probably going to the metal barndos.
+Most are sprayed during the building process with a large amount of closed or open cell insulation, which incorporates state-of-the-art technology to keep the heat or cool inside your barndo where it belongs, depending on the weather.
 This also keeps your utility bills much lower than typically seen in custom homes in the ‘burbs.

 The energy savings alone have actually decided this question — wood or metal — for many people.
 But then there is the complete freedom inside a metal barndominium to finish it out just about any way you want.
-Vaulted ceilings, open floor plans, a “mud room” — just like the one in your grandma’s old farmhouse where you shed your muddy boots before sitting down to a family meal (remember those?) at grandma’s big wooden table with the claw feet.
+Vaulted ceilings, open floor plans, a “mudroom” — just like the one in your grandma’s old farmhouse where you shed your muddy boots before sitting down to a family meal (remember those?) at grandma’s big wooden table with the claw feet.

-Like we said, it will all boil down to your individual tastes.
+As we said, it will all boil down to your individual tastes.

 Contacting Builders: What To Ask When Building a Barndominium

 When contacting both wood and metal barndominium builders about pricing, one of the first questions you might ask is, “Does your price include an engineered foundation?”